 Capped composite boards are incredibly versatile, making them a go-to material for a wide range of outdoor projects.
 If you're looking to create a cohesive and beautiful yard, these boards can be the common thread that ties everything together.
 From containing your vegetable patch to creating a private backyard oasis, their uses are limited only by your imagination.
 Let’s look at some of the most popular ways you can incorporate capped composite boards into your landscape design.

-Raised Garden Beds and Planters
+Build Beautiful Raised Garden Beds

 One of the most popular uses for capped composite boards is building raised garden beds.
 Unlike traditional wood, which can rot, warp, and splinter over time when exposed to soil and moisture, capped composite boards are built to last.
 Made from a blend of recycled plastics and wood fibers, they offer the classic look of wood without the constant upkeep.
 This means you can spend more time enjoying your garden and less time worrying about repairs.
 They’re perfect for everything from a simple herb planter to a large vegetable garden, and you can even find kits that include an animal barrier to protect your harvest.